RootsTech and Relatives at RootsTech - FAQ

 Is my information safe?

-Your information will be protected and won’t be sold to a 3rd party.
-It will be kept safe and protected.
-Only information that you have agreed to share will be visible to other participants of Relatives at RootsTech.
+Your information is safe and protected and will not be sold to a 3rd party.
+Only the information that you have agreed to share is visible to other participants of Relatives at RootsTech.
 Please refer to our Terms of Use and Privacy Policy for additional details.

 When you join Relatives at RootsTech, we ask for your name and home country.
 You can optionally provide a state (where applicable) and a profile photo.
 This information is visible to other RootsTech attendees in order to improve communication and, with your permission, to show family relationships.